daveythacher/LED_Matrix_RP2040/LED_Matrix/lib/src/Serial/serial_uart/README.md

 ### Framing
 Protocol uses packets and flow control to manage framing.

+### Topology
+UART 0 is point to point topology.
+Unicast only.
+Response are allowed.

+UART 1 is point to many (bus) or point to point topology.
+Broadcast mostly but unicast is also supported if configured using UART 0.
+Responses are not allowed.

 ## Interrupts
 None used per design, which forbids them in Serial Algorithms.